 Our aim is to expand the readers’ role from being mainly passive patients to becoming sophisticated healthcare consumers with broad knowledge about obtaining and assessing healthcare services.
 The discussion and strategies will allow the readers to be successful in making the healthcare system work for them, for family and friends.
 This will result in less stress and higher confidence that good healthcare is available and they know how to obtain it.

-The book is currently available on Amazon and is coming to a Book Store near you soon!
+The book is currently available on Amazon and at Target and Wal-Mart Superstores!

 Here are some early comments

 “Finally, a user-friendly guide written by two seasoned doctors to help all Americans choose the highest quality healthcare while containing out-of-pocket costs.”